 - Users can mount their backup disk drives relatively easily with dd than most other disk cloning software for Linux.

 - dd lets you clone your hard disk drives to external storage like portable hard drives or SSDs.

 - dd is the de-facto tool when writing new Live USB or CD/DVD distributions using their respective ISO images.

-- This free hard drive cloning software is standalone and can be run from Live systems smoothly.
+- This free hard drive cloning software is standalone and can run smoothly from Live systems.

 Features of FOG

-- When deployed in dedicated servers, FOG works better than most, if not all, contemporary Linux disk cloning software.
+- When deployed in dedicated servers, FOG works better than most contemporary Linux disk cloning software, if not all.

-- FOG can track accounts from where the computer was accessed at a given time for improved security.
+- For improved security, FOG can track accounts from where the computer was accessed at a given time.

 - This free disk cloning software can scan hard disk drives for bad sectors and can repair them.

 - Users can install applications on their cloned systems remotely with snapins.